 As Honda’s luxury division, Acura vehicles are known for good performance, quality, and reliability.
 Even the best cars require upkeep, and it’s worth looking into Acura maintenance costs before you buy.

-According to auto repair and maintenance information website RepairPal, Acura repair costs across all models are around $501 per year.
+According to the auto repair and maintenance information website RepairPal, Acura repair costs across all models are around $501 per year.
 If your Acura factory warranty is about to expire, buying an extended auto warranty could save you from the stress and uncertainty of paying for your repairs out of pocket.

 We recently did a deep dive into the best auto warranty companies and rated them on factors such as trustworthiness, coverage, customer service, and affordability to help you understand what to expect from each provider.
 If you are in the market for an extended car warranty for your Acura, this would be a good place to start.